sameersbn/docker-postgresql/README.md

   --env 'DB_NAME=dbname' --env 'DB_POSTGIS=true' \
   sameersbn/postgresql:9.4-11
 ```

-*By default the unaccent extension is disabled*
+*By default the PostGIS extension is disabled*

 ## Granting user access to a database